 Things you eat or drink that can leave a mark on your hands or clothes can also stain your choppers.
 That's why it's a good idea to brush or rinse your mouth after you've enjoyed them.

 - Red and white wine

 - Tomato sauce

 Drink with a straw.
-When you drink soda, juice, or iced coffee or tea, using a straw helps keep the liquid away from the visible front surfaces of your teeth.
+This can help keep stains away when you drink soda, juice, or iced coffee or tea.
+The liquid won't get near the visible front surfaces of your teeth.

 Brush, floss, and rinse with an antibacterial mouthwash.
 All three can help youfight plaque, a white, hard material that forms on your teeth.
 It makes them sticky and gives stains something to hold on to.